chanced/caps/README.md

     }
 ```

 You can update `caps.DefaultConverter`.
-Just be aware that the
+Just be aware that the module was not
-module was not built with thread-safety in mind so you should set it once.
+built with thread-safety in mind so you should set it before you make any
+conversions.
 Otherwise, you'll need guard your usage of the library accordingly.

 ```go
 package main